Skip to content

 def register_curve_types(cls, *curve_classes: type[YieldCurve]) -> None:

-"""Register a yield curve subclass for deserialization."""
+"""Register a yield curve subclass for deserialization.

 for curve_cls in curve_classes:

-name = snake_case(curve_cls.__name__)
+name = curve_cls.model_fields["curve_type"].default

 if current_type := _CURVE_TYPES.pop(name, None):